 The carafe is made from thick borosilicate glass, and it is dual walled to keep the coffee hot for longer.
 It is topped with a silicone lid to help preserve heat.
 While the heat retention on the Fellow Stagg is better than the Hario server, it still can’t compete with the thermal carafes.
 It also has the downside of breaking easily.

-The Hario Vaccum server has a no-spill lid, complete with a press lever that opens the spout.
+The Hario thermal carafe has a no-spill lid, complete with a press lever that opens the spout.
 The spout is easy and smooth to pour from and ensures you don’t spill any brew when serving.
 This stunning carafe is durable and easy to clean (although not dishwasher safe).
 Overall, an excellent option made by a company with a reputation for quality coffee gear.

 Hario Olive Wood Coffee Server